ME-ICA/tedana/CONTRIBUTING.md

     We might have just missed it, or we might not (yet) see how it aligns with the overall project structure.
     These conversations are important to have, and we are excited to hear your perspective!

-* The **project board** is an automated [Kanban board][link_kanban] to keep track of what is currently underway (in progress), what has been completed (done), and what remains to be done for a specific release.
-The ``tedana``  maintainers use this board to keep an eye on how tasks are progressing week by week.

 ### Issue labels

 The current list of labels are [here][link_labels] and include: